semgrep/semgrep-docs/docs/faq.md

 ### Is the command `semgrep scan` subject to the usage limit?

-Yes, but only if the scan is by a logged-in/authenticated user.
+Yes, but only if the scan is by a logged-in/authenticated contributor or user.
 Semgrep computes contributor counts for any logged-in scan command (for example, `semgrep ci`, `semgrep scan`, etc.) when the Pro Engine, Supply Chain, or Pro rules are used.

 ## Comparisons